Colonial Marlborough: Forging a Province

 The New Zealand Company and Disputed Lands

 The catalyst for European settlement in Marlborough was the New Zealand Company, a private enterprise established to carry out the systematic colonisation of New Zealand.
 In 1839, Company agent Colonel William Wakefield negotiated a land purchase from certain Ngāti Toa chiefs covering vast areas of the upper South Island.
 The validity of this deed, particularly its inclusion of the fertile Wairau Plain, later became a point of significant dispute.
 The Company, believing it had secured legitimate title, proceeded to sell sections of the Wairau to settlers in Nelson.
 However, Ngāti Toa leaders, including Te Rauparaha, consistently maintained that the Wairau had not been part of the sale.
-This fundamental disagreement over ownership and rights, coupled with the recent signing of the Treaty of Waitangi which established new protocols for land sales, created a highly volatile situation.
-(For more on the iwi history of the region, see our Te Ao Māori in Te Tauihu page).

 The Wairau Affray: A Defining Conflict